Suppression of the Society of Jesus: Secret plan of expulsion

-King Charles's ministers kept their deliberations to themselves, as did the king, who acted upon "urgent, just, and necessary reasons, which I reserve in my royal mind."
-The correspondence of Bernardo Tanucci, Charles's anti-clerical minister in Naples, contains the ideas that, from time to time, guided Spanish policy.
+King Charles' ministers kept their deliberations to themselves, as did the King, who acted upon "urgent, just, and necessary reasons, which I reserve in my royal mind."
+The correspondence of Bernardo Tanucci, Charles' anti-clerical minister in Naples, contains the ideas that, from time to time, guided Spanish policy.
 Charles conducted his government through the Count of Aranda, a reader of Voltaire, and other liberals.

 The commission's meeting on 29 January 1767 planned the expulsion of the Jesuits.
 Secret orders, to be opened at sunrise on April 2, were sent to all provincial viceroys and district military commanders in Spain.
 Each sealed envelope contained two documents.
-One was a copy of the original order expelling "all members of the Society of Jesus" from Charles's Spanish domains and confiscating all their goods.
+One was a copy of the original order expelling "all members of the Society of Jesus" from Charles' Spanish domains and confiscating all their goods.
 The other instructed local officials to surround the Jesuit colleges and residences on the night of April 2, arrest the Jesuits, and arrange their passage to ships awaiting them at various ports.
-King Carlos' closing sentence read: "If a single Jesuit, even though sick or dying, is still to be found in the area under your command after the embarkation, prepare yourself to face summary execution."
+King Charles' closing sentence read: "If a single Jesuit, even though sick or dying, is still to be found in the area under your command after the embarkation, prepare yourself to face summary execution."

-Pope Clement XIII, presented with a similar ultimatum by the Spanish ambassador to the Vatican a few days before the decree would take effect, asked King Charles, "by what authority?" and threatened him with eternal damnation.
+Pope Clement XIII, presented with a similar ultimatum by the Spanish ambassador a few days before the decree would take effect, asked King Charles, "by what authority?" and threatened him with eternal damnation.
 Pope Clement could not enforce his protest, and the expulsion occurred as planned.